dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 ---
 Nobody is going to give you anything, that's not how it works in this world.

-* Having money doesn't mean you understand that.
+* Being rich doesn't mean you understand that.
 * Being famous doesn't mean you understand that.
 * Being liked doesn't mean you understand that.